 This coconut ice cream turned out SO good!
 And so much healthier than a store-bought one.
 Think healthy fats from coconut milk versus cholesterol from heavy cream and eggs.
 Pure maple syrup full of 54 antioxidants, manganese and zinc in place of refined GMO sugar.
 And vanilla.
 That is it.
 3 ingredients ice cream.

 Since I am on a dairy free experiment I can’t even if I want to have regular ice cream.
 My face will explode with acne.
-Ice cream and wine are my favourite treats and honestly I have quite a lot of fun making ice cream in summer.
+Ice cream and wine are my favourite treats and honestly I have quite a lot of fun making ice cream in summer – healthy chocolate ice cream, coconut mango ice cream and strawberry rhubarb ice cream are just a few to name.
 Makes me feel super fuzzy inside knowing my kids do not eat any non-sense and it tastes amazing.

 Let’s go through a bit of homemade vegan vanilla ice cream science.
 I learnt a few tricks the hard way last weekend.